alexmclarty/openid-connect-documentation/pages/develop/develop_nhs_impl.md

 ## Introduction

-This section provides more detailed information on the use of the NHS Digital implementation of OpenID Connect.
+This section provides more detailed information on the use of the NHS Digital implementation of OpenID Connect whilst the user's laptop is connected to N3.

 ## Registration